ajtock/NGS_intro_Cambridge_SysBio_2021/README.md

 ## Setup

-- The practical session will run via Zoom ([link](https://us02web.zoom.us/j/89089665179?pwd=N29yZHZCa0lDNGF4ZisrZGpUUUREZz09))
-- We will use a shared Google Doc for you to post questions ([link](https://docs.google.com/document/d/136wAhexkROra3255uN6WjwRxMjOSWd3E9EdqnxwgBks))
-- We will use a Linux virtual environment that you can access from your internet browser; you will receive details for login by email.
-All of the software we'll be using today has been pre-installed in this virtual environment, as software installation can be a time-consuming task.
+- All of the software we'll be using today has been pre-installed on the Linux computers in the Bioinformatics Training Room, as software installation can be a time-consuming task.
 Nonetheless, links to the software installation pages are provided below, which you can refer back to later if you want to run subsequent analyses on your own computer:
   * [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
   * [Cutadapt](https://cutadapt.readthedocs.io/en/stable/installation.html)
   * [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)